jcward/vscode-hxcpp-debug/README.md

 - **Configured debug type 'hxcpp' is not supported** or **No extension installed for 'hxcpp' debugging** - the extension is not properly installed in your `.vscode/extensions` directory.
 Ensure the `vscode-hxcpp-debug` directory is there, and that it contains the `package.json` file.
 Try restarting VSCode.
 - **Build and debug fails with COMPILE FAILED error** - ensure the `compileCommand` and `compilePath` in your `launch.json` file has the correct command, arguments, and syntax required to build your project.
 - **The debugger hangs after compiling** - ensure your `runCommand` and `runPath` in your `launch.json` file has the correct command, arguments, and syntax required to build your project.
 In addition, ensure you've compiled your project in debug mode, included the debugger library, and inserted the `new HaxeRemote()` hunk of code listed above.
 - **Error: runCommand not found: Main-debug.exe** In general, this means the `runCommand` in your `launch.json` (which should be the executable result of your build, e.g. `MyApp.exe`) is not found.
-If you're trying one of the test projects from Linux / Mac and see .exe in the error message, note that there are two launch.json files in the [`.vscode` directory](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20cli/.vscode).
-Use the one for Linux/Mac: `cp .vscode/launch.json.linux_and_mac launch.json`
+Also make sure your compile and run commands are appropriate for your platfor (see the various configuration sections of the launch.json file in the [sample `.vscode` directory](https://github.com/jcward/vscode-hxcpp-debug/tree/master/test%20cli/.vscode)).
 - **Build failed, cannot write Main-debug.exe** or similar.
 Sometimes your program is still running from an old launch.
 You may have to start task manager and kill your app before you can build it again.